luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 .. code-block:: python

     def shouldRun():
-      pass  # Called to determine if the demo shold be running
+      pass  # Called to determine if the demo should be running

     def onNewFrame(frame, source):